The Flyboys (film): Plot

 In a small Arizona town, the new kid, Kyle, finds himself saving one of his classmates, Jason, from a group of bullies and they quickly become friends.

 Jason takes Kyle to the local airport where his uncle Ed works, and they all go on a flight.
 Thrilled about the adventure, they plan to meet again the next morning at the airport.
 On their own they check out some planes, first sitting inside a small light aircraft before Jason leads them to a mysterious hangar with a larger plane.
 While trying out the controls of the silver colored twin-engine airliner, the hangar doors unexpectedly open and the boys immediately hide to avoid getting in trouble.
 They hope that whoever it is will simply leave shortly so they hide in the rear baggage compartment but to their dismay the plane gets started and heads for takeoff.
 Jason sneaks a peak to see who is on board and is startled to see that one of the men has a gun.
 At a stopover at an unknown airport, a small bag gets placed into the boys' compartment.
 The plane takes off again and after a while the boys discover the bag contains a bomb.
 They burst into the cabin to report their discovery but are shocked to see that the plane is empty.
 Kyle throws the bomb out of the door while Jason gets in the cockpit to maneuver the plane away from a mountainside.
 Together they then manage to safely land the aircraft.
 The two are regarded in the news as heroes, but their troubles have now caught up to them.
 Jason and Kyle soon realize that they are embroiled in a criminal effort to steal millions of dollars from the mob.
 In the process of staying one step ahead of gangsters, they find their courage to come out on top.
+They are taken to a mansion where they had a gunfight with the owner Angelo Esposito.
+There they also meet Angelo's brother Silvio and his partner Lenny Drake, who are secretly the two men that were in the plane.
+After Angelo thanks the boys for saving his plane, he orders Silvio and Lenny to take them home.